centrahq/api-documentation/user/pages/02.glossary/01.glossary-basic/docs.md

 _B2B/B2C_
 This is where the static custom attributes defined in the client configuration are added to then be selectable on the products, variants, orders, customers or accounts.
 Attributes can be of type boolean, input, multi-line text, drop-down select, image, file or a readonly static.
 Please note that empty attribute values are not returned in API responses.
 Attribute catalog is shared by both B2B and B2C stores.

+**Archived** (order status 5)
+This order has been archived and will not show up in search results in Centra.
+Depending on API plugin configuration, it may also be hidden in API responses.

 ## **B**

 **Back-order**